erikpukinskis/confgen/README.md

 - [ ] Add watch:build command
 - [ ] Add watch:generate, and watch commands
 - [ ] Use https://github.com/dudykr/stc for type checking?
-- [x] If no confgen command is present, add one
-- [ ] start:docs:dev runs in zeroconfig scenario
-- [x] check:lint and check:types run in zeroconfig scenario
-- [x] yarn:test runs in zeroconfig scenario
 - [ ] Confgen with git preset does git init if needed
 - [ ] Don't think we need `environment: "jsdom"` in vite.docs.config.js?
 - [ ] Sort .eslintrc? .ignore files?